salesforce/einstein-platform/cookbook/llm-open-connector-groq/cookbook-groq.md

 ## Conclusion

-You have successfully created and deployed an LLM Open Connector using Flask, the Groq API with the Meta Llama 3 8B model, and Heroku.
+You have successfully created and deployed an LLM Open Connector using Flask and the Groq API and deployed it to Heroku!
 This connector adheres to the Salesforce LLM Open Connector API specification, allowing for seamless integration with the Einstein AI Platform.

-By leveraging this connector, you can now take advantage of the powerful Meta Llama 3 8B model in your Salesforce AI applications, opening up new possibilities for enhanced AI-driven solutions.
+With this connector, you can bring new foundation models like Llama 3 into Einstein Studio that take advantage of Groq's fast inference platform.

 Remember to monitor your usage and costs associated with the Groq API, and consider implementing additional security measures, such as rate limiting and user authentication, before using this connector in a production environment.

-For more information on the BYOLLM Open Connector and its capabilities, please refer to the official Salesforce documentation and community resources.